DeanHdz/CanvaCards/README.md

-# CanvaCards – Dynamic Canva Presentation Viewer
+# NeoCards – Dynamic Canva Presentation Viewer
-CanvaCards is a web service that dynamically displays Canva presentation cards for different clients.
+NeoCards is a web service that dynamically displays Canva presentation cards for different clients.
 Simply provide a client ID in the URL, and the corresponding Canva design will be embedded automatically.

 # ✨ Features